loopspace/Teaching-Resources/README.md

 * Quadratic Christmas Tree: Draw a Christmas tree using quadratics
 * Large Christmas Data: Various data sets that draw Christmassy pictures when plotted
+* Santa's Trip: A couple of graph theory puzzles with a Christmas theme